erfjab/holderbot/README.md

   }
 }
 ```
 Then, inside the host settings of the inbound, we put our desired messages.
-After applying the changes, inside the Holderbot, we click on the "Change Status" option in the Messages section, and this feature becomes active.
+After applying the changes, inside the Holderbot, we click on the "Change Status" option in the Notice section, and this feature becomes active.
 Holderbot checks users every 5 seconds and activates the messages for completed users, notifying you accordingly.

 ## 👤 Users